Andre Brooks: Career

-Born in Sheffield, Brooks joined the youth academy of Sheffield United at the age of 8.
+Born in Sheffield and educated at King Edward VII School, Brooks joined the youth academy of Sheffield United at the age of 8.
 He signed his first professional contract with the club on 21 May 2021 and was originally a part of their development side.
-On 6 August 2022, he joined Bradford (Park Avenue) on loan in the National League, where hade 7 appearances and scored 1 goal.
+On 6 August 2022, he joined Bradford (Park Avenue) on loan in the National League, where he had seven appearances and scored one goal.
 He returned to Sheffield United in September 2022.
 He made his professional debut as a late substitute in a 5–2 EFL Championship win over Burnley on 5 November 2022.

 Personal life

-Born in England, Brooks is of Jamaican descent.
+Born in England, Brooks has dual British-Jamaican nationality.